-The system takes the action associated with the STATUS (return) if the DNS method did not return UNAVAIL (!UNAVAIL), that is, if DNS returned SUCCESS, NOTFOUND, or TRYAGAIN.
-The result is that the following method (files) is used only when the DNS server is unavailable: If the DNS server is not unavailable (read the two negatives as "is available,"), the search returns the domain name or reports the domain name was not found.
+The system takes the action associated with the STATUS (return) if the DNS method does not return UNAVAIL (!UNAVAIL)-that is, if DNS returns SUCCESS, NOTFOUND, or TRYAGAIN.
+The result is that the following method (files) is used only when the DNS server is unavailable: If the DNS server is not unavailable (read the two negatives as "is available"), the search returns the domain name or reports that the domain name was not found.
 The search uses the files method (check the local /etc/hosts file) only if the server is not available.

-compat Method: ± in passwd, group, and shadow files
+COMPAT METHOD: ± IN passwd, group, AND shadow Files

-You can put special codes in the /etc/passwd, /etc/group, and /etc/shadow files that cause the system, when you specify the compat method in nisswitch.conf, to combine and modify entries in the local files and the NIS maps.
+You can put special codes in the /etc/passwd, /etc/group, and /etc/shadow files that cause the system, when you specify the compat method in nsswitch.conf, to combine and modify entries in the local files and the NIS maps.

 A plus sign (+) at the beginning of a line in one of these files adds NIS information; a minus sign (-) removes information.
-For example, to use these codes in the passwd file, specify passwd: compat in nisswitch.conf.
-The system then goes through the passwd file in order, adding or removing the appropriate NIS entries when it gets to each line that starts with a + or -.
+For example, to use these codes in the passwd file, specify passwd: compat in nsswitch.conf.
+The system then goes through the passwd file in order, adding or removing the appropriate NIS entries when it reaches each line that starts with a + or -.

-Although you can put a plus sign at the end of the passwd file and specify passwd: compat in nsswitch.conf to search the local passwd file and then go through the NIS map, it is more efficient to put passwd: file nis in nsswitch.conf and not modify the passwd file.
+Although you can put a plus sign at the end of the passwd file, specify passwd: compat in nsswitch.conf to search the local passwd file, and then go through the NIS map, it is more efficient to put passwd: file nis in nsswitch.conf and not modify the passwd file.